andreydro/ruby-practice/README.md

-Practicing small pieces of Ruby code from "Learn Ruby" book by O`Reilly
+In that repository you can find small pieces of my Ruby code:

++ from "Learn Ruby" book by O`Reilly

 + trying tasks from different resources